Data Science and Predictive Analytics-HS 650

 Fair Use Licensing

-Like all SOCR resources, and to support open-science, these resources (learning materials and source-code) are CC-BY and LGPL licensed.
+Like all SOCR resources Links to an external site., and to support open-science, these resources (learning materials and source-code) are CC-BY Links to an external site. and LGPL Links to an external site. licensed.

 Reference